samtech09/bsonquery/README.md

 ## Supported Operators

 ### Logical operators
-bsonquery Condition | equivalent operator
+bsonquery Function | equivalent operator
 ------------------- | -------------------
 bq.And | `$and`
 bq.Or | `$or`